 What are you putting off because of fear?

 4. Chocolate and peanut butter are awesome together!

-For the past five years my go-to breakfast has been oats with chocolate protein powder and peanut butter.
+One of my favourite ‘meals’ is oats with chocolate protein powder and peanut butter.
 I’ve never grown bored of it!

 Also, anything from Reeses is the best, but I have to avoid having too much in the house otherwise I’m doomed!